peterthorpe5/public_scripts/genomic_upstream_regions/README.rst

 This will return (--upstream number) of nucleotides to the start of your genes(s) of interest (-g) gene_file using data from (-c).
 Gene file can either be space, tab or  separated.

+or -d (int) for downstream.
+Will not work with -z option
 Options:
   -h, --help            show this help message and exit -c COORDINATE_FILE, --coordinates=COORDINATE_FILE